BardicDefense/purple-hack/README.md

 Retainers cost 50sp on initial hire (+50sp to request a class), plus ½ share of treasure.
 They will be level 1d3, but cannot be higher than the hiring PC’s level.
 Retainers' starting Morale typically ranges from 18 (the craven) to 6 (the elite), and can be randomly determined at hiring with a 2d6+6 roll.

 Loyalty is checked with a Morale roll after each adventure, if the retainer is reduced to 1/4 or less of its full HP total, or if their loyalty is severely tested.
 If a success is rolled, the retainer’s Morale threshold decreases by one to a minimum of 6.
 On a failure, the retainer departs.
+If a retainer dies while in your service, your character is expected to pay the retainer's family a weregild of 100sp or its equivalent.

 Porters/torchbearers come with no equipment.
 Equipment purchased by the PC is kept by the PC.
 Retainers come with the same basic starting equipment as PCs, but no starting silver.
 Stats, specializations & feats are rolled randomly, and no skills are included (but can be chosen if a player ends up playing the retainer as a replacement for a lost PC, for example).